 - How many unique visitors you had in any given time frame

-- How many pages each visitor looked at while they were on their site
+- How many pages each visitor viewed while they were on their site and how long they stayed.

 - Which sites referred users to your site – social media and the search engines – this helps you plan your social media strategy.
 You focus on the networks that are driving people to your site